Headwork: Could it be the Missing Piece of a Bariatric Surgery Journey? Part 3October 14, 2019

 Incorporate Headwork Tools to Ensure Lifelong Success

 In closing, I want to thank all of you for taking the time to read this three-part series.
 I give you credit for accepting that you must also incorporate headwork tools to ensure lifelong success with your bariatric surgery.
 This series has helped you see that successful obesity treatment must include the missing piece of headwork.
 Developing and maintaining a healthy mindset is just as important as healthy nutrition and exercise.
 All three are needed for success.
+When you focus every day on these three, you'll be ahead of the game to ensure lifelong success.

 ABOUT THE AUTHORLora Grabow, LMSW, ACSW, is an obesity medicine behaviorist who partners with medical providers to empower patients to holistically change their lives.
 Holding a Masters in Social Work, Lora has worked with weight loss patients for over 15 years.
 She partners with a thriving obesity medicine practice located in Grand Rapids, MI.
 She is a member of the American Society for Metabolic and Bariatric Surgery and The Obesity Action Coalition.